AriFordsham/GHCWiki/nested-cpr.md

 ### TODOs

 - Does Nick Frisby’s late λ-lifting alleviate problems when CPR’ing join-points?

+  - Need to see if his branch can be merged onto master.
 - Paper-Writeup of CPR
 - Shouldn’t nested CPR help a lot with Complex-heavy code?
 Is there something in nofib?
 - Try passing CPR information from the scrunitee to the pattern variables.
 For that: Reverse flow of analysis for complex scrunitees (for simple, we want the demand coming from the body, for complex, this is not so important.)
 - Use ticky-profiling to learn more about the effects of nested CPR.
 - Look at DmdAnal-related \[SLPJ-Tickets\] and see which ones are affected by nested-cpr.
 - Do not destroy join points (see below).
 - Can we make sure more stuff gets the `Converging` flag, e.g. after a `case` of an unboxed value?
 Should case binders get the `Converging` flag?
-What pattern match variables in strict data constructors?
+What about pattern match variables in strict data constructors?
 Unboxed values?
+- Why does nested CPR make some stuff so bad?

+  - Possibly because of character reboxing.
+Try avoiding CPR’ing `C#` alltogether!

 ### join points